jbtiglao/README-generator/README.md

   ```
   node index.js
   ```
-  and responding to the series of prompts until a README file is generated.
+  then responding to the series of prompts until a README file is generated.

   Below is a sample of a README file from such test: